 Windows, external doors and joinery

 Repair category 1

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
+A small number of failed (misted) double glazing sealed units may require future replacement.